open-source-tabletop/scraplands/scraplands-showdown.md

 #### Action: Move

-Each time one of your cars performs a Move action it may move up to its Movement attribute in inches directly forward, or 1 inch backward, making 1 pivot of up to 45 degrees at any point during the action.
+Each time one of your cars performs a Move action it may move up to its Movement attribute +d6 in inches directly forward, or 1 inch backward, and you may make 1 pivot of up to 45 degrees at any point during the action.
 You may not move over any other car at any time.

 If at any point during your move you move into base contact with another car your movement ends and both cars must make a control check as explained below.
 If you take a Move action whilst in contact with another car, you must pivot so that you can move away from the vehicle, this does not cause a control check.

 #### Action: Advance

-When you perform an Advance action you first determine how far you will travel based on how hard you wish to push your car by performing 1 to 3 boosts.
-For each boost you must roll a d6, adding the value to your total
+When you perform an Advance action you first determine how far you will travel and how many pivots you may make based on how hard you wish to push your car, done by performing 1 to 3 boosts.
+For each boost you must roll a d6, adding the value to the to the total distance you will move.
+For each roll of a 1 you must make a control check and you must move the full distance rolled.
+For each dice rolled you may make 1 pivot of up to 45 degrees, so long as you travel at least 1 inch between each pivot.

 #### Action: Coasting